NickTomlin/til/README.md

 1. Hello
  - FED at BT
  - interested in architecture
+ - repo/slide links!
+ - there will be time to ask questions afterwards, but feel free to interject if something is pressing
 2. Flux
   a. what it is
     - Facebook yadayda
-    - Simplify data
+    - Simplify data (one way flow diagram)
     - a philosophy, not a framework
-  b. components
-    - Stores
-    - Dispatcher
-    - Actions
-    - these are all availble in the `flux` npm module
   c. open ended
+    - Facebook's interpretation of flux is available `flux` npm module (`npm i flux`)
     - none of this is set in stone.
 Everyone interprets things a little differently.
     - there are plenty of libraries out their `fluxor` yahoo's `flux examples` TODO that provide "off the shelf" flux patterns.
       - basic flux, tuxedojs, refluxjs, marytjs, fluxxor, fynx, mcfly, delorean, and alt.